 Final check

-You can extract a copy of your draft application in Online Grants at any stage to share with others for their feedback.
+You can extract a copy of your draft application in Online Grants at any stage to share with others for their feedback through the actions column.

 Show your application to a colleague or friend.
 If it doesn’t make sense to them, or they are not particularly excited about the project, then your application probably needs more work.